akuprik/test4EM/README.md

 Please implement following set of classes in Python.

 Class Workload that contains following fields:
+IP string,
-IP string, credentials of type Credentials
+credentials of type Credentials
 Storage that contains list of instances of type MountPoint

-Class Credentials that contains the following fields Username - string
+Class Credentials that contains the following fields:
+Username - string
 Password - string
 Domain - string

 Class MountPoint that contains following fields: